ArchiveBox/pydantic-pkgr/README.md

 <br/>

 **This is a [Python library](https://pypi.org/project/pydantic-pkgr/) for installing & managing packages locally with a variety of package managers.**
-It's designed to help Python apps check for and install local binaries at runtime.
+It's designed for when `pip` dependencies aren't enough, and your app has to install local binaries at runtime.

 ```shell